brillout/goldpage/docs/readme.template.md

    With other server frameworks
    </summary>

-   `ssr-coin` can be used with any server framework.
+   Goldpage can be used with any server framework.
    But there is no documentation for this (yet).
    Open a GitHub issue
-   if you want to use `ssr-coin` with a server framework other than Express, Koa, or Hapi.
+   if you want to use Goldpage with a server framework other than Express, Koa, or Hapi.
    </details>